 Afterward, cruise south to Bellingham, stopping at Birch Bay State Park.
 There, the Terrell Marsh Interpretive Trail leads to a rare saltwater and freshwater estuary frequented by great blue herons.

-For dinner, continue your quest for oysters at Rock and Rye Oyster House in downtown.
-The menu changes with the seasons and highlights local sustainable seafood.
-In addition to a raw menu of Washington oysters, guests can expect options such as oyster chowder and oysters Rockefeller with pork belly.
+For dinner, head to Rock and Rye Oyster House in downtown.
+The menu changes seasonally and focuses on local sustainable seafood.
+In addition to raw Washington oysters, guests can expect options such as oyster chowder and oysters Rockefeller with pork belly.
 Don’t overlook their craft cocktails.
 Try the Garden of Eternal Sunshine–snap pea vodka or gin, atxa blanco, falernum, and lime bitters.

 Day 2: Bellingham to San Juan Island

-Fuel up at Narrative Coffee with a latte and homemade buttermilk-biscuit egg sandwich with arugula and aioli before making your way to nearby Larrabee State Park for a leisurely kayak ride.
+Get your day started at Narrative Coffee with a latte and homemade buttermilk-biscuit egg sandwich before making your way to nearby Larrabee State Park for a leisurely kayak ride.
 Moondance Sea Kayak offers half-day excursions and will take care of all the logistics.

 If upscale dining is more your style, consider stopping at The Oyster Bar, also located along Chuckanut Drive.
 Diners can enjoy six different kinds of oysters offered at its raw bar, all sourced from Washington and British Columbia waters.